cbrandolino/log/books.md

 ## February 2018

+- The Strange Order of Things, Antonio Damasio, 3
 - The Once and Future Liberal, Mark Lilla, 3.5
 - Living with Complexity, Donald A. Norman, 3.5